dagargo/overwitch/README.md

 As this will install `jackd2`, you would be asked to configure it to be run with real time priority.
 Be sure to answer yes.
 With this, the `audio` group would be able to run processes with real time priority.
 Be sure to be in the `audio` group too.

+### systemd service

+For embedded systems or users not wanting to use the GUI, it is recommended to install the systemd service unit by running `sudo make install` from the `systemd` directory.

+To allow the service to be started at boot, running `systemctl --user enable overwitch.service` is needed.

 ## Usage

 Overwitch contains three JACK clients, one for the desktop, one for the command line and one to be used as a service.
 Additionally, a recording and playing utilities for the command line are also included.